 Shawarma spice blend is an amazing blend of warm, Middle Eastern spices that is very versatile and a great spice mix to add to your kitchen repertoire.
+This seasoning blend can be used to spice up meats and veggies and is so delicious!Jump to Recipe

 As an Amazon Associate I earn from qualifying purchases.
 This post contains affiliate links.
 The author may receive commission on purchases made through these links at no cost to you.